 This is the Third Edition of Guide to Fishery Management, first published in 1994, under the title Fish Management Manual: Understanding Fisheries Management, to explain fisheries management under the Magnuson-Stevens Fishery Conservation and Management Act (the Magnuson-Stevens Act, or MSA).
-Unlike the first two editions of this Guide, the Third Edition is intended to be read in an electronic format.
+Unlike the first two editions of this Guide, the Third Edition is intended to be read in an electronic format and is updated regularly.

 The Guide to Fishery Management is designed to serve as a primer to fishery management.
 It is intended to be read by anybody with an interest in fisheries, and includes the legal, scientific, economic, and practical aspects that dictate fishery management.
 It is intended to encourage members of the fishing community to participate in the regulatory process that establishes fish management.